shchahrykovich/diagnostics-courses/dbg-sos-intro/README.md

 Issue the `~* e !clrstack` command to list all the application threads’ managed call stacks automatically.
 For some threads, this will display an error because the thread is not a managed thread (so it doesn’t have a managed call stack).

-Issue the `~* e ".echo -------; !clrstack"` command to list all the application threads’ managed call stacks with some additional custom output.
+Issue the `~* e .echo -------; !clrstack` command to list all the application threads’ managed call stacks with some additional custom output.

 Issue the `!Threads` command to view a list of all the managed threads in the application.
 Note the first three columns – the debugger thread id, the managed thread id, and the OS (Windows) thread id.
 Also note the **Exception** column, which tells you that two of the threads are thread pool threads.
 If there is a managed exception on one of the threads, you will see the managed exception details.